 Ask yourself this simple question: ‘Why do I want to learn to play guitar?’
 Think about some of your favourite guitarists that have inspired you to learn, do you have a sound or tone in particular that you like?

 Maybe you’re into the crisp twang of a country guitar or the thick, rich sound of classic rock?
-Whatever the style you decide, your future guitar is waiting out there ready for you to play it!
+Whatever the style you decide, your future guitar is waiting out there ready for you to own and play it!

 If you are planning on jamming with friends or gigging, It is important to remember that within your budget you will want to have enough left over for a small practice amplifier.